gustavocastrow/gustavocastrow/README.md

 Hi, my name is **Gustavo**!

-👨🏻‍💻 - Data Analytics Intern
+👨🏻‍💻 - Data Science Intern

 👨🏻‍🎓 - Graduated in **System Analysis and Development** (Etep - 2019).